tomnguyen211/Slender-Man/README.md

 - **Interact**: Press `E` to interact with objects.
 - **Sprint**: Hold `Shift` to sprint, but be careful not to run out of stamina.
 - **Survive**: Keep away from Slender Man's gaze, stay alive, and complete your objectives.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue if you have suggestions or encounter any problems.

-1. Fork the repository
-2. Create your feature branch
-    ```bash
-    git checkout -b main-2
-    ```
-3. Commit your changes
-    ```bash
-    git commit -m "Add new feature"
-    ```
-4. Push to the branch
-    ```bash
-    git push origin main-2
-    ```
-5. Open a pull request

 ## License